The Core Sessions 4-6 and Session 7

 The Fourth Session

-The fourth through sixth Rolfing sessions represent a change in the therapist's intention and commitment.
+The fourth through sixth Rolfing sessions represent a change in the Rolfer's intention.
 The focus moves from the superficial fascial planes to what's called the body's "core."
 Rolfers define "core" structures as those that lie close to the spine and the body's midline; they are differentiated from the "sleeve," consisting of the shoulder and pelvic girdles, and the lateral structures of the legs.

 Click to enlarge Work on the Lower Leg in Session 4